Diabetes Medications

 People newly diagnosed with Type 2 diabetes are prescribed metformin as a first-line therapy in addition to lifestyle changes.
 Metformin decreases the amount of glucose made in your liver.

-If you have additional CVD risk factors, and lifestyle changes and metformin are not controlling your blood sugar well enough, additional medicines may be needed.
+If you have additional risk factors for cardiovascular disease, and lifestyle changes and metformin are not controlling your blood sugar well enough, additional medicines may be needed.
 Your health care professional may add a GLP-1 receptor agonist or SGLT-2 inhibitor to your regimen.

-A GLP-1 receptor agonist helps release insulin when you need it and lower the amount of glucose made by your liver.
+A GLP-1 receptor agonist helps release insulin when you need it.
+It also lowers the amount of glucose made by your liver.
 Some medications within this class have benefits for your heart and kidneys.

 SGLT2 inhibitors prevent glucose from being reabsorbed in your kidney.
 Some medications in this class have been shown to reduce heart failure and chronic kidney disease progression.